ChandlerU11/ChandlerU11.github.io/content/posts/review_classifier.md

 We're already in a really good spot as we are correctly identifying the positive class over 96% of the time.
 We have more false positives than I'd like, but maybe some hyperparameter tuning can help here.

-## Step 3: Finding Best Hyperparams with Grid Search
+## Step 3: Finding Best Hyperparams with GridsearchCV
 For finding the best logistic regression hyperparams, we will use Scikit-Learn's GridSearchCV in combination with an Imblearn Pipeline.
 GridsearchCV performs an exhaustive search over the provided parameters and performs cross-validation for every parameter combination.
-Imblearn's Pipeline allows us to perform the same resampling technique we chose in step two with grid search.
-The pipeline will resample the training data using cluster undersampling but will not touch the balance of the test data of the fold.
+Imblearn's Pipeline allows us to perform the same resampling technique we chose in step two with GridsearchCV.
+The pipeline will resample the training data using cluster undersampling but will not touch the balance of the test data in the fold.
 We'll setup GridsearchCV to optimize for recall score and have it return the model that performed the best in terms of average recall across all folds.

 ```python